openzipkin/zipkin/zipkin-server/README.md

     * `ES_AWS_REGION`: An optional override to the default region lookup to search for the domain given in `ES_AWS_DOMAIN`.
 Ignored if only `ES_HOSTS` is present.
     * `ES_INDEX`: The index prefix to use when generating daily index names.
 Defaults to zipkin.
+    * `ES_DATE_SEPARATOR`: The date separator to use when generating daily index names.
+Defaults to '-'.
     * `ES_INDEX_SHARDS`: The number of shards to split the index into.
 Each shard and its replicas are assigned to a machine in the cluster.
 Increasing the number of shards and machines in the cluster will improve read and write performance.
 Number